precision-sustainable-ag/OpenCV_Competition2021/2_Data_Collection/Machine_Motion/Readme.md

 The RPi is now ready to work with the MM controller.

+## MM scripts

-### Use any of the .py scripts included in this section to controll the MM
+Use any of the .py scripts included in this section to controll the MM

 > ### **mm_control.py**